MayurKasidariya/IdentityServerDemo/README.md

         ...
         ```
     notice the addition of the new call to AddAspNetIdentity<IdentityUser>.
 AddAspNetIdentity adds the integration layer to allow IdentityServer to access the user data for the ASP.NET Core Identity user database.
 This is needed when IdentityServer must add claims for the users into tokens.
-5. Now add Migration for DbContext that we have config in above step, before that plese check the Connection string in `appsettings.json` and change as per you Connection string,
+5. Now add Migration for DbContext that we have config in the above step, before that please check the Connection string in `appsettings.json` and change as per your Connection string,
-    - now run command as below in Package Manage Console
+    - now run the command as below in Package Manage Console
         ```
             PM> add-migration InitialIdentityServerMigartion -c PersistedGrantDbContext // For Operation store of Identity Server
             PM> add-migration InitialIdentityServerMigartion -c ConfigurationDbContext // For Configuration store of Identity server
         ```
-    - now run update-database command so all tables are create in database related to Identity server
+    - now run the update-database command so all tables are created in the database related to the Identity server
         ```
             PM> update-database -Context PersistedGrantDbContext
             PM> update-database -Context ConfigurationDbContext